nus-cs2030s/2324-s2/docs/36-monad.md

 The logger is initialized with empty side information (e.g., empty string as a log message).

-Now, let's consider the lambda that we wish to pass into `flatMap`  -- such a lambda takes in a value, compute it, and wrap it in a "new" monad, together with the correponding side information.
+Now, let's consider the lambda that we wish to pass into `flatMap`  &mdash; such a lambda takes in a value, compute it, and wrap it in a "new" monad, together with the correponding side information.
 For instance,

 ```Java
 Loggable<Integer> incrWithLog(int x) {